asbmeyers/CSCI-5523-Traffic-Crash-Prediction/src/readme.md

 2. An **L2-regularized logistic regression model** for predicting
    > “Will this cell have **at least one crash tomorrow**?”

-It is designed to sit **on top of** your team’s preprocessing, which already:
-- builds a spatial grid,
-- assigns crashes to cells,
-- and aggregates them per **cell × day**.

-You do **not** need to handle any raw CSV or GIS logic in this file.

 ---

 ## 1. High-level workflow